How to Create a Web Page with HTML5 and CSS

 All that's left to do now is hide the navbar and display lmenu.html in its place for smaller width devices.

-We do that simply by adding a step to our aleady existing Media Query in myfirstpage.html
+We do that simply by adding a Media Query to the style sheet in myfirstpage.html

-The existing media query: @media (max-width : 560px) { header p { float:none; text-align: center } }
+@media (max-width : 560px) { header p { float:none; text-align: center } nav {display: none} /*Hide the navbar*/ .lmenu {display: block; margin:0 1%} /*Display lmenu*/ }

 Save myfirstpage.html

-this is what the web page looks like viewed in the emulator at 412 pixels.
+This is what the web page looks like viewed in the emulator at 412 pixels.

 If this is what you see, you're doing well and ready to move on to adding drop down menus and images.